Konamiman/MSX/DOC/UNAPI/README.md

-﻿## UNAPI specification
+﻿## MSX UNAPI specification

-The MSX UNAPI specification is a proposal of a coding standard for developing APIs.
-This folder contains the general UNAPI specification itself, as well as the concrete API specifications that I have written; the [SRC/UNAPI](../../SRC/UNAPI) folder contains the source code of some UNAPI-related tools.

-For more information see [Konamiman's MSX page](http://www.konamiman.com#unapi).
+The documents and tools for the MSX UNAPI specification have moved!
+Everything is now in the [MSX UNAPI specification repository](https://github.com/Konamiman/MSX-UNAPI-specification).